 The proposed HHS regulation states in part: “It is the policy of the HHS that no person otherwise eligible will be excluded from participation in, denied the benefits of, or subjected to discrimination in the administration of HHS programs and services based on non-merit factors such as race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.”

-The second part of that specific section of the proposed regulation states that anyone who bids for an HHS contract understands that if they are awarded a contract they agree to comply with the policy requirements, which includes the discrimination clauses outlined above.
+The second part of that section of the proposed regulation states that anyone who bids for an HHS contract understands that if they are awarded the contract they agree to comply with the policy requirements, which includes the nondiscrimination clauses outlined above.

-Therefore, if this rule proposal is enacted, it’s likely that many Catholic entities would be out of the running for HHS contracts because of an unwillingness to comply with the nondiscrimination regulation.
+Therefore, if this regulation is finalized, it’s likely that many Catholic entities would be out of the running for HHS contracts because of an unwillingness to comply with the nondiscrimination regulation.
 A religious exemption is absent from this proposed regulation, which Catholic leaders have long advocated for as a must in government rules and regulations of this nature.

 The proposed regulation was published by the department on Oct.
 3, and comments can be submitted for consideration for the final rule through Dec.
 2. In a Nov.
 20 letter, counsel for the USCCB highlighted that the proposal “provides no explanation” of how the nondiscrimination agreement will be construed, or work in practice as applied to HHS programs, services, and contracts it enters into.